KerlinMichel/Hunter-x-Hunter-Character-Image-Search/README.md

 The hyperparameters was tuned by hand.

-GPU: NVIDIA GeForce RTX™ 30 SERIES
+GPU: Nvidia GeForce GTX 1660 Ti Mobile

 ## Results